 Attend and Donate to Online Performances.

 Musicians, performance artists, actors, fine artists, and more have lost most or all of their income sources.
 Many of these artists are conducting online events.
 These online events can help the artists that breathe inspiration into our daily lives survive and bring joy to us while we are staying home.
 An example of this is Get Live!
 Memphis: Virtual Music Festival, being held online via Facebook, from March 26 – 28.
 An easy way to find out about what your favorite artists are doing digitally is to check their Instagram and Facebook profiles.

 Ways to help others are popping up left and right, and the word needs to get out there.
 Let people know about fundraising efforts, ways to support artists, local businesses, and your community.
 Share through social media.
 Share with your friends and family.
 And please post in the comments below.

 Stay connected with your friends and family

 In times of isolation and quarantine, having people to talk to is a relief.
-If you have friends and relatives quarantining by themselves and living in other countries, video calls, virtual meetings, and phone calls are a good escape from reality.
+If you have friends and relatives quarantining by themselves and living in other countries, Zoom or Facetime calls, virtual meetings, and phone calls are a good escape from reality.
 Talk to your loved ones every once in a while to help stay connected and to maintain a good relationship while away from each other.